Tillerson calls for Qatar and boycotting Arab countries to meet

 The Arab countries cut ties with Qatar on June 5, accusing the Gulf state of supporting terrorism and destabilizing the region.
 Qatar, which shares its only land border with Saudi Arabia, has rejected the accusations, calling them "unjustified" and "baseless."

-Bahrain, Yemen and the Maldives have said they are indefinitely severing ties with Qatar.
+Bahrain, Yemen and the Maldives have also said they are indefinitely severing ties with Qatar.

-Among the demands, the countries want Qatar to shut down its state-funded Al Jazeera news network, cut ties to extremist groups, halt the development of a Turkish military base in the country and weaken diplomatic ties with Iran.
+Among the demands, the countries want Qatar to shut down its state-funded Al Jazeera news network, cut ties to extremist groups, halt the development of a Turkish military base in the country and weaken diplomatic ties with Iran, which they fear is increasing its sphere of influence in the region.

 Tillerson added: "A productive next step would be for each of the countries to sit together and continue this conversation.
 We believe our allies and partners are stronger when they are working together towards one goal, which we all agree is stopping terrorism and countering extremism.